Arzana

 AI Use Overview:

-Arzana appears to pair LLM document extraction with customer-specific ERP retrieval, rules, and custom estimating models trained on historical job costs.
+Arzana pairs LLM document extraction with customer-specific ERP retrieval, business rules, and custom estimating models trained on historical job costs, which is what separates the product from a generic agent wrapper sitting on top of a manufacturer's inbox.